 In order for the children to have the will to read, and be able to read to learn, they need to have secure skills in reading so that they can read with fluency and comprehension.
+We teach and develop early reading through the Little Wandle complete SSP validated by the DfE.
 Reading is at the heart of our whole curriculum underpinning every subject area.
 We want every child to read widely, and to gain a rich knowledge across the curriculum.
 By offering a wide range of texts we aim to broaden their minds and experiences to allow them to empathise with the world in which they live and support the development of their cultural capital.
 Reading is such an important life skill that it is imperative we enable them to become independent readers who can easily process information, fully engage in all learning and be well prepared for their next stage of their education.

 By the end of KS1, children will be fluent at decoding, and by the age of 11, we aim for children to be able to:

-For further details about how this is implemented please see our English Policy.
+For further details about how this is implemented please see our Phonics Policy.

 Celebrating Reading at Bridgetown

 Reading has a high profile in our school and we are proud of how we celebrate authors and literature with our children.
 This promotes a love of reading and we hope creates life long readers of our pupils.